Thorn Electrical Industries: History

+Background

-Sir Jules Thorn had worked in England as a travelling salesman for company Olso, an Austrian manufacturer of gas mantles.
-When Olso went bankrupt in 1926, Thorn decided to stay in England and set up Electric Lamp Service Company as dealers in electrical and radio goods, including importing Hungarian lamps.
-On 29 March 1928 The Electric Lamp Service Company Ltd was incorporated, taking over the undertakings, property and assets of the Electric Lamp Service Company.
+The company can trace its origins back to Jules Thorn and the 1920s.
+Thorn had migrated to the UK from Austria in 1923 and initially worked as a travelling salesman for Olso, an Austrian manufacturer of gas mantles.
+When Olso became bankrupt in 1926, Thorn decided to stay in England and set up the Electric Lamp Service Company as dealers in electrical and radio goods, including importing Hungarian lamps.
+On 29 March 1928, The Electric Lamp Service Company Ltd was incorporated, taking over the undertakings, property and assets of the Electric Lamp Service Company.

-Alfred Deutsch, an Austrian engineer, visited Thorn in 1928 and was persuaded to stay to help organize the company's production process.
+In 1928, the Austrian engineer Alfred Deutsch visited Thorn and was persuaded to stay to help organize the company's production process.
 In 1931, Thorn opened his first shop, renting radios in Twickenham.

 In August 1932, Thorn personally acquired a controlling interest in Chorlton Metal Co.
 Limited, dealers of electric lamps and radio goods, based in Manchester.

-Atlas Lamp Works

-Prior to 1933, the company purchased and sold electric lamps and radio goods.
-Thorn acquired the Atlas Lamp Works company in 1932 and began making light bulbs in Edmonton, north London by the end of 1933.
+Prior to 1933, the company had focused on the purchase and sale of electric lamps and radio goods.
+As a result of Thorn's acquisition of the Atlas Lamp Works company in 1932, the firm began to manufacture its own light bulbs in Edmonton, north London by the end of 1933.
 The company grew rapidly to become one of the world's largest producers of lamps, luminaires and lighting components.

 In October 1933, Jules Thorn formed Lotus Radio (1933) Limited with Mr L. M. Glancy, a director of Chorlton Metal Co.
 Limited, acquiring certain assets of the original Lotus Company and to manufacture radio receivers.